-Nina Gray and Lindsy Parrott of The Neustadt Museum of Tiffany Art in New York City investigated the origin and variety of glass that Tiffany Studios used in leaded glass windows, lamps, and mosaics.
+Nina Gray (1956-2013) and Lindsy Parrott of The Neustadt Museum of Tiffany Art in New York City investigated the origin and variety of glass that Tiffany Studios used in leaded glass windows, lamps, and mosaics.
 Their study was based on the Neustadt Museum’s glass collection, which came from Tiffany Studios after it went bankrupt in 1932.
-This collection contains commercial glass made at other furnaces, including the Kokomo Opalescent Glass Works, and glass made at Tiffany’s furnaces in Corona, NY.
+This collection contains commercial glass made at other furnaces, including the Kokomo Opalescent Glass Works, and glass made at Tiffany’s furnaces in Corona, New York.

 “There is glass in the collection which is clearly from the Tiffany furnaces, as well as glass that is unmistakably commercial,” the researchers reported.
 “The collection includes several pieces of glass bearing stickers from manufacturers and suppliers including Highland Glass, S.A.
 Bendheim, and Leo Popper & Sons.
 However, there is also a large quantity of glass which is impossible to classify without further study.”

 Gray was a decorative arts curator at The Neustadt.
 She earned her master’s degree from The Institute of Fine Arts at New York University and trained in the curatorial studies program of The Metropolitan Museum of Art.
 She was formerly curator of the architecture, photography, prints, and decorative arts collections at the New-York Historical Society.